jamesruan/p2p/README.md

 # p2p
-p2p library in Erlang aming at security.
+p2p library in Erlang aiming at security.

+integrated:
+- Hashticket: a hashcash like proof-of-work algorithm against spam.